 Facebook states that more than 700 million people play games, watch gaming videos or engage in gaming groups on Facebook.

 Facebook recently was awarded the exclusive streaming rights to the ESL.
-This was an absolutely massive deal by a company that’s relatively new to esports streaming.
+This was a massive deal by a company that’s relatively new to esports streaming.

 The ESL is one of the oldest leagues and governing bodies within esports.
 They’re continually looked at as the pinnacle of success for other eSports leagues.
 They routinely hold tournaments for various games throughout the year.